MW 12x2 / N38 - neodymium magnet

 bulk discounts:

-Call us tel: +48 22 499 98 98 or contact us via form on the contact page.
-You can check the mass as well as the appearance of magnet in our magnetic mass calculator force calculator
+Call us tel: +48 22 499 98 98 or write via form on the contact page.
+You can check the lifting capacity and the shape of neodymium magnets in our magnetic calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.